Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_five_bar_parallel_scara.md

 This printer type uses two actuators to rotate the arms and one for Z movement.
 Parallel kinematics are told to have good precision.

 A 5 Bar SCARA has 5 bars: one between the actuators (mostly implicit by the frame), and two arms on each side left and right.

+> The documentation is currently moved from https://duet3d.dozuki.com/Guide/Five+Bar+Parallel+SCARA/24#s88 , for information which is still missing here please look into the old source.
+{.is-info}

 # Construction and Naming
 ![5barparallelscara.jpg](/5barparallelscara.jpg)